-Copyright

-Under the Australian Copyright Act 1968 and New Zealand Copyright Act 1994, any author retains copyright of their original work.
+Copyright Under the Australian Copyright Act 1968 and New Zealand Copyright Act 1994, any author retains copyright of their original work.
 Where the author creates an original work during employment, the employer is the first owner of the copyright.
 The Crown retains copyright if the material was created for, or first published by the Crown.

 Use of duly licensed computer software for fee generating purposes and provision of data files in proprietary formats (E.g. .pdf, .xls) is generally permissible but it is generally not permissible to provide software to clients for their use in conjunction with a valuation.
 Acknowledgement of published data and software sources is part of the verification trail of a valuation and may be a legal requirement on the valuer.
 Assertion of copyright is useful in retaining any form of intellectual property disclosed in the valuation by the valuer and will also form a protection against liability on the valuer for irregularly copied and used information taken from the report.

-Where a person commissions a photograph, drawing, diagram, map, chart, plan, etc, but not apparently a written report, the commissioner retains the copyright (see New Zealand Copyright Act 1994 S21 3(a), Australia Copyright Act 1968 S31).
+Where a person commissions a photograph, drawing, diagram, map, chart, plan, etc, but not apparently a written report, the commissioner retains the copyright (see New Zealand Copyright Act 1994 S21 3(a)).
 As a valuation will often contain maps and drawings, the assumption that the client or valuer retains copyright in all the document may be countered by an agreement to the contrary (Ibid, S21 4).
 The copyright reservation should appear in the valuer's Letter of Commission as well as in the valuation itself.

-Example of copyright statement

-The following is an example of a copyright statement.

-[Name of Valuer] All rights reserved.
+Example of The following is an example of a copyright statement. copyright statement [Name of Valuer] All rights reserved.
 All rights of copying, publication, storage, transmission and retrieval in whole or part by any means and for all purposes except for bona fide copying by the commissioning party as set out on page [y] are reserved.

-Value statement

-The statement of the forest value is the most important part of the document.
+Value statement The statement of the forest value is the most important part of the document.
 A natural tendency is for 'the value' to be accepted by the client or other readers without the reservations and amplifications placed on it by the valuer.
 The statement of value therefore requires great clarity.
 Where a value range is presented (e.g. varied by the discount rate used or the market value of the log assortment) it is generally undesirable to leave the matter hanging on these points.
 The valuer should therefore indicate the preferred level for each of these bearing in mind the expected use of the valuation as described by the client.
 Reference to a discussion of the major factors bearing on the choice is also desirable.
 Placement of the valuation statement on the first page or an 'Executive Summary' page is useful, but in that case reference to the most important factors having a bearing on the valuation should also be given.
 The valuer has the responsibility not to lead any reader into a misconceived idea of what the valuation implies through a poorly considered sequence of presentation.

-Declaration statement

-A signed declaration statement is an important part of a valuation report.

-The declaration statement must be signed personally by the valuer on his/her own behalf.

-The following is an example of a declaration statement:

-• The statements of facts contained in this report are true and correct.
+Declaration of what the valuation implies through a poorly considered sequence of Declaration statement of what the valuation implies through a poorly considered sequence of presentation. of what the valuation implies through a poorly considered sequence of presentation.A signed declaration statement is an important part of a valuation report.The declaration statement must be signed personally by the valuer on his/her